This article was originally published under the same title in the Metro Plus supplement of The Hindu newspaper, Coimbatore, on 16 Feb 2018.

 Another discovery in the last few years is the agathi flower (sesbania grandiflora), also known as the humming bird flower).
 I love the shape and colour of these flowers, with their rich succulent petals in cream or a rich burgundy.
 To me, they taste as delicious as they look beautiful.

 I have eaten only the cream-coloured ones, which are available locally.
 I just wash the large flowers and buds, chop them into pieces and lightly steam them, to be added to salads and the ever favourite stir-fry, garnished with grated coconut or roasted and crushed peanuts.
 I don’t throw away any part of the flower.

 A friend told me that a stir-fry of these flowers with eggs tastes great and these can also be fried in batter.

 Pumpkin flowers are on my list too.
 The season starts with male flowers, and then the female flowers start putting in an appearance.
 It is popular in some cuisines, where fritters are made by frying the flowers in a batter of rice and gram flour.

 The added advantage with agathi and moringa is that these are perennial shrubs/trees that are beneficial for the soil and easy to grow.
 Both are also nutritive powerhouses.
-Neem and cassia fistula are hardy trees and can withstand dry spells, more of which unfortunately seem to be coming our way.
+Neem and Cassia fistula are hardy trees and can withstand dry spells, more of which unfortunately seems to be coming our way.
 Banana trees are the constant companions in most South Indian homes.
 So, in effect, all of these are friendly neighbourhood flowers.

 Being a pedestrian cook with a limited repertoire, I love anything that becomes flavourful with simple cooking, and I found to my delight that flowers fit the bill.
 What I enjoy about them is how lightly they need to be cooked and spiced.